 The military services have learned through experience the importance of understanding other cultures.
-Unlike the 20th-century bipolar world order that dominated US strategy for nearly half a century, today the US military is operating in what we classify as asymmetric or irregular conflict zones, where the notion of cross-cultural interactions is on the leading edge of our engagement strategies.
+Unlike the 20thcentury bipolar world order that dominated US strategy for nearly half a century, today the US military is operating in what we classify as asymmetric or irregular conflict zones, where the notion of cross-cultural interactions is on the leading edge of our engagement strategies.

 We have come to view the people themselves, rather than the political system or physical environment, as the decisive feature in conflict areas.
 Our primary objective hinges on influencing constructive change through peaceful means where possible.
+We achieve this endeavor by encouraging local nationals to focus on developing stable political, social, and economic institutions that reflect their cultural beliefs and traditions.